 Researchers from the University of California, San Diego have reported that moderately drinking alcohol on a regular basis or at least five days a week may become a part of maintaining a healthy lifestyle because it may help improve memory in the old age.
 However, the researchers also state that it is not a recommendation for people to drink alcohol or continue it if they already are.2 The study also states that these results are not applicable to excessive drinking and that long-term excessive alcohol consumption may even cause alcohol-related dementia.

 Drinking alcohol in moderation has other benefits, too.
-In older adults, moderate drinking stimulates appetite, promotes regular bowel function, increases feelings of
+In older adults, moderate drinking stimulates appetite, promotes regular bowel function, increases feelings of happiness and freedom, and decreases stress, tension, and depression.3

 Now, knowing these benefits of drinking alcohol moderately may make you wonder if alcohol is necessary for improving your memory.